 Bug in the beginning

 Frank recalls how his first car was a ’57 Oval.
 Not a bad ride to start out in, eh?!
-He messed around with it, of course, eventually selling it and jumping into a cheap 964 he picked up for £8k about 15 years ago.
+He messed around with it, of course, with various bolt on Beetle parts, eventually selling it and jumping into a cheap 964 he picked up for £8k about 15 years ago.
 “Sadly the 964 wasn’t a good one and I had to move it on as I couldn’t afford to fix it.
 I bought a better one a year later, and I still have that.”
 (It wasn’t at the unit when we visited unfortunately).

 I quiz Frank about what he would buy next, given an unlimited budget.
 “Something old, with high mileage – the more knackered the better,” he tells me.
 His response surprises me at first, but his justification is spot on “Low mileage original cars have their place, I own some.
 However a high mileage, knackered car is a blank canvas.
 It’s a license to create something truly personal to me, and to create great driving memories with.”